yeasy/docker-compose-files/hyperledger/1.0/README.md

 newchannel.block
 ```

-Check the log output of `fabric-orderer0`, should find something like
+Check the log output of `fabric-orderer0`, should find some message like

 ```bash
 fabric-orderer0 | UTC [orderer/multichain] newChain -> INFO 004 Created and starting new chain newchannel